 Students can prepare to meet the requirements for credentialing as an early intervention specialist in the State of Illinois by taking Prevention/Early Intervention Methods I and II and doing an internship in Part C early intervention services.
-Note: To be credentialed in early intervention as a developmental therapist, you must already hold a bachelor's degree or higher in early childhood education, early childhood special education, special education, special education: deaf/hard of hearing or blind/partially sighted, child development, elementary education, developmental psychology, or social work.
+Note: To be credentialed in early intervention as a developmental therapist, you must already hold a bachelor's degree or higher in early childhood education, early childhood special education, special education; deaf/ hard of hearing or blind/partially sighted, child development, early intervention or elementary education, or from an early intervention approved college/university program.
 While Erikson courses prepare students to meet some of the requirements for credentialing/certification, there may be additional requirements.
-You should check with Provider Connections, a contractor to the Illinois Department of Human Services (IDHS) Bureau of Early Intervention, www.wiu.edu/ProviderConnections, for complete certification requirements.
+You should check with Provider Connections, a contractor to the Illinois Department of Human Services (IDHS) Bureau of Early Intervention, www.wiu.edu/Provider Connections, for complete certification requirements.